Skyro468/lighthouse-v2-manager/README.md

+#This branch's purpose is to add a toggle option to the script.
 # Manager for V2 Lighthouses by Valve/HTC
 This python script helps you switch your Valve Lighthouses V2 on and into stand-by.
 Unfortunately, my Pimax 5K XR needs the lighthouses up and running before I turn it on, so the awesome work done by [@mann1x]( https://github.com/mann1x ) in his project [Pimax BS Manager](https://github.com/mann1x/pimax_bs_manager) is of little use to me.
 This may be different with your particular Pimax HMD.